Skip to main content

 Small adult birds like kinglets, warblers, and vireos may weigh less than 10 grams, but they’re all grown up!
 These birds will have smooth feathers with no fluffy down, a long tail compared to their body size, and while they might sometimes vocalize when captured, they won’t chirp continuously or open their mouths to beg for food.
 If you found the bird between the months of October and April, there’s a good chance it is an adult.

-If you think the bird you’ve found is an adult after all, please go to our page on helping small injured birds.
+If you think the bird you’ve found is an adult, please go to our page on helping small injured birds.

 Is the baby bird injured?